nancyhild/nmb-ow-doc/actions.md

   - `success`: Is *true* if and only if the status is *"success"*.
   - `result`: A dictionary as a JSON object which contains the activation result.
 If the activation was successful, this contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

-### Creating and updating your own action
+### Create and update your own action

 Earlier we saved the code from the `greeting` action locally.
-We can use it to create our own version of the action in our own namespace.
+We can use it to create our own version of the actionin our own namespace.
 ```
 wsk action create greeting greeting.js
 ok: created action greeting